dilumdesilva/macOS-Scripts/AirPods_connect_app/README.md

 ![Step01](src/step_04.png)

-## Let's put nice app icon for our AirPod connect app
+## Let's put a nice app icon for our AirPod connect app

 I have uploaded the icon that I used as [my app icon](https://github.com/dilum1995/macOS-Scripts/blob/master/AirPods_connect_app/src/AirPodsIcon.icns).
 Feel free to customize it or use your own icon which is in **icns** format.